Paenibacillus larvae subsp. pulvifaciens

 Paenibacillus pulvifaciens (Nakamura 1984) Ash et al. 1994.

-Gram positive, 0.3-0.7 / 1.5-3 μm bacillus.
-Motility variable (15-49% of strains are motile).
+Gram-positive, 0.3-0.7 / 1.5-3 μm bacillus.
+Motility is variable (15-49% of strains are

+motile).
 Ellipsoidal, central or paracentral spore, swelling the sporangium.
-Spores are produced after 5-7 days of incubation.
+Spores

-Unpigmented or buff to red, thin and non-spreading, up to 3 mm. diameter colonies on agar media.
+spreading, up to 3 mm. diameter colonies on agar media.

 Maximum temperature 40-45 ºC; minimum temperature 20 ºC.
 Grow on routine

-No growth in 5% NaCl, in 10% NaCl or at 5.7 pH
+No growth in 5% NaCl, in 10% NaCl or at 5.7 pH.

 Isolated from the dead larvae of honeybees.